rafaelcx/bday-reminder/README.md

 [http://localhost:8000/](http://localhost:8000/)

 It will not start the cron service tough.
-To enable cron for testing purposes you can set the proper env var at the `.env` file.
+To enable cron for testing purposes or your productive environment you can set the proper env var at the `.env` file.

 ## Storage

 This project uses json files as persistent storage.
 Files are stored at `storage/Files`.
-For local testing you will probably have to set then up.
-There are versioned sample files under the `/storage/Files/Templates` namespace, so you can simply run:
+For local testing you will need to set then up.

+There are versioned sample files under the `/storage/Files/Templates` namespace, to copy then to a working directory and seed them with arbitrary values you can run:

 ```
-for f in storage/Files/Templates/*; do cp "$f" storage/Files/; done
+docker exec -it bday-reminder-bday-reminder-1 php /app/bin/storage-seed.php
 ```

 ## Tests